Hi, I’m Kevin Boller

 Advisor, operator, investor, and sports fanatic.
 Deep financial and analytical background, working at the intersection of data, analytics, and AI for several years.

-My focus is on building the data and AI infrastructure that grows revenue, generates operational efficiency, and drives enterprise-wide adoption.
+My focus is on building data and AI infrastructure, workflows, and products that grow revenue, generate operational efficiency, and drive enterprise-wide adoption.

-Having executed at the intersection of finance, product, and business intelligence, I understand what it takes to move from insight to action at scale.
+Having executed across finance, product, and business intelligence, I understand what it takes to move from insight to action at scale.

 Recent Projects